GoodAI/goodai-ltm/README.md

     mem.add_text(text=passage, rewrite=True, rewrite_context=context)

-This will rewrite the passage "Archie: That would be great." as "Archie thinks it would be great to team up with Jake Morales and Isaac Coax to come up with a plan that would distract Lucas Fern."
-The rewritten text will be stored.
+This will rewrite the passage "Archie: That would be great." as "Archie thinks it would be great to team up with Jake Morales and Isaac Coax to come up with a plan that would distract Lucas Fern." and store the rewritten text.

 The text is encoded by the tokenizer as token ids.